pengsun/AOSOLogitBoost/README.md

 * Training speedup by subsampling instances/features (mature best-practice) is supported

 ## 3rd Party Dependencies
-Opencv (opencv_core only), which itself depends on tbb for multi-threading.
+Opencv (opencv_core only), and tbb for multi-threading.

 ## Install
 - Compile the mex files. cd to `AOSOLogitBoost/matlab/mex`, run `make_xxx.m` to compile the corresponding `xxx` Boosting algorithm.
   - Remember to modify or add new `settings` m file so that the 3rd party libraries point to the right path.
 For example, in the first line of `make_pAOSOLogitBoostV2.m` the `settings_yyy.m` is called to set the path for OpenCV and TBB, check the contents and adapt them to your own machine.
-  - The compiled mex files will be copied to `AOSOLogitBoost/private` directory.
+  - The compiled mex files will be automatically copied to `AOSOLogitBoost/private` directory.
 A win32 mex file is already there as the example.
   - If you've compiled OpenCV as dynamic linking, make sure the binaries are on your system path.
+- (Optional) Run `matlab/setup_path.m` to add path.
-- Done! cd to `AOSOLogitBoost/matlab/script_run` and play around!
+- Done!
+Run the scripts in `AOSOLogitBoost/matlab/script_run` and play around!

 ## Examples
 ### C++ examples